 Community Action Partnership of Lancaster and Saunders Counties

-Community Gardens Program: educates new and returning community gardeners as well as low-income families with their own land on the best methods of growing the maximum amount of food in our area.
+Community Gardens: educates new and returning community gardeners as well as low-income families with their own land on the best methods of growing the maximum amount of food in our area.
 Families gain the knowledge and ability to grow a significant amount of fresh, nutritious food year after year.

 El Centro de las Américas

-Adelante Program: focuses on increasing the academic achievement of Latino youth to bolster graduation and GED-completion rates, promote enrollment in postsecondary education, and foster positive behaviors.
+Adelante Educational Program: focuses on increasing the academic achievement of Latino youth to bolster graduation and GED-completion rates, promote enrollment in post-secondary education, and foster positive behaviors.

-Behavioral Health Services Program: addresses children’s mental health or behavioral needs within the school setting to improve academic, personal, and social performance.
+Behavioral Health Program: addresses children’s mental health or behavioral needs within the school setting to improve academic, personal and social performance.

 Food Bank of Lincoln

-Fresh Start Program: provides transitional housing and case management in addition to referring clients to services for substance abuse, domestic violence, education, employment, medical treatment, and housing assistance.
+Transitional Shelter Services: offers a residential shelter program for homeless women.
+The program provides transitional housing and case management in addition to referring participants to services for substance abuse, domestic violence, education, employment, medical treatment and housing assistance.

 Good Neighbor Community Center

-Emergency Food Assistance Program: assists people who are food-insecure using shopper’s-choice selection to allow for ethnic diversity.
+Food Distribution Program: assists people who are food-insecure using shopper’s-choice selection for non-perishable food once per month and perishable food twice a week.

-Lincoln Education Program: provides academic support, college preparation, job readiness/exploration, tutoring, and long-term goal setting to at-risk youth in grades 6–12.
+Lincoln Education Outreach: provides academic support, college preparation, job readiness/exploration, tutoring and long-term goal setting to at-risk youth in high school.

 League of Human Dignity, Inc.

-Barrier Removal: oversees renovation of residential structures to ensure that design and construction allow physically handicapped persons access to and use of housing, thus eliminating barriers and enabling people to maintain their independence.
+Barrier Removal Program: oversees renovation of residential structures to ensure that design and construction allow physically handicapped persons access to and use of housing, thus eliminating barriers and enabling people to maintain their independence.

 Legal Aid of Nebraska